cristianoc/arc-challenge/ARC_FORMALIZATION.md

     0 0
     ```

-  The expected output for the test is not specified, as the task is to determine which transformation should be applied.
-The **Vertical Flip Spec** and **Horizontal Flip Spec** produce different outputs for this input:
+  In this task, different specifications will yield different outputs for the test input:
     - **Vertical Flip Spec:**
       ```
       0 0